mnecas/ovirt_ansible_backup/README.md

 Fill in the rest of the vars as needed and pay special attention to the timeout values, especially if you intend to export large VMs.

-Run the playbook on crontab at whatever schedule you like for easy automated backups.
+Run the playbook using `ansible-playbook backup_ovirt_vms.yml` -- add a crontab entry to automate the process.

 ## Relevant ansible modules used: